KristinaUlicna/DeepTree/README.md

 ### Installation Prerequisites & Dependencies

-All code in the *DeepTree* repository is written in Python and has been tested with Python 3.7+ on OS X. Most of the packages require the following additional packages, namely `numpy, scipy, h5py, matplotlib, tqdm`.
+All code in the *DeepTree* repository is written in Python and has been tested with Python 3.7+ on OS X. Most of the packages require the following additional packages, namely `numpy, scipy, h5py, matplotlib, time, timedate, tqdm, scikit-image`.
 For convenience, you can just run the following code to install all the dependencies:

 `$ pip install -r requirements.txt`